usmansbk/blog-draft/markdowns/redux.md

 ## Seperation of Concern

 One of the core principles of good software design is the separation of concerns.
-This means we shouldn't mix UI code with State logic code.
+This means we minimize mixing UI code with State logic code.
 Example:

 ```js
 const todos = []; // state